sonrabakarim/barlkk/_posts/2009-10-18-google-302-redirect-hijack.md

 published: true
 ---

 Recently while Googling `Olla de Carne` (Costa Rican beef stew) my browser was [hijacked][1] after taking a search results link.
-Rather than receiving a list of ingredients, the link redirected the browser to a bogus antivirus site that mimicked Windows and faked an integrated Explorer virus scan (see screenshot below or <a class="youtube" href="http://www.youtube.com/v/gnZSOMdp9oI">watch the video</a>).
+Rather than receiving a list of ingredients, the link redirected the browser to a bogus antivirus site that mimicked Windows and faked an integrated Explorer virus scan.
+Let's examine how it happened.

 <!--more-->